Himither/Xcellent/README.md

   - This is especially useful for the / and g + u keyboard shortcuts
 - Messages now retains its original width when using the hover/focus option

+### 1.21.1
+- adjustments for custom background
+- properly increment minor version instead of patch version for adding features

 ### 1.21.0
 - add option to set custom background
 - improve hiding of sidemenu items (all of them can be hidden now)